ZaraCui/Notes-Backup/README.md

 # Notes-Backup
-Personal notes for MATH1064: Discrete Mathematics for Computation.
-Wirtten in English and Chinese.
+Personal notes for MATH1064: Discrete Mathematics for Computation; INFO1112: Computing 1B OS and Network Platforms Wirtten in English and Chinese.